yuhaoow1313/udacity_proj/Project_3/description.md

-Project 3 - Clustering as part of unsupervised ML techniques
+# Project 3 - Clustering as part of unsupervised ML techniques
+Submission files as uploaded in the repo and sub-folder